ora0600/confluent-cdc-workshop/terraform/aws/mysql_postgres/Readme.md

 ```

 A mySQL DB should have incremental backup enable.
 See above.
-You can use your mysql-Shell Desktop tool:
+You can use your mysql-Shell Desktop tool if installed:

 ```bash
 # Install mySQL Shell on mac os https://dev.mysql.com/doc/mysql-shell/8.0/en/mysql-shell-install-macos-quick.html